7 Creative Gingerbread House Ideas With Pictures

 5. Gingerbread Landmark

-Another fun challenge to take on this holiday season is to build a gingerbread landmark that is instantly recognizable, even in food form!
+Another fun challenge to take on this holiday season is to build an instantly recognizable gingerbread landmark, even in food form!
 Using gingerbread, candy, frosting, and a little bit of ingenuity, you could create your own tourist attractions.

 Depending on what you prefer, you can choose a landmark that commemorates the city you live in or your hometown.
 Or something far away and globally celebrated, like the Eiffel Tower, the Empire State Building, the Pyramids, or the Coliseum.